Primary Care Clinic

 8AM – 5PM – Monday, Wednesday, Thursday, and Friday

 Services for Students & the Entire Family

 We do our best to provide professional and timely care to those we serve.
 We encourage you to establish ongoing care with one of our physicians (MDs) or nurse practitioners (ARNPs) as your primary care provider (PCP).
 Learn more about continuity of care.

 We offer care for a wide range of problems:

-- Acute problems such as flu, abdominal pain, backaches and bladder infections
+- Acute problems such as flu, abdominal pain, backaches and bladder infections for adults

 - Skin problems such as rashes, warts and acne

 - Routine gynecology such as Pap tests, contraception and vaginal infections

 - Preventive health care such as screening for sexually transmitted diseases, HIV, cholesterol, cancer and high blood pressure

 - Well-child exams for newborns through the teen years.
 Immunizations are available during these scheduled visits